oborogri/MyRentApp/README.md

 # MyRentApp

-This is a prototype web application to allow a user to register and authenticate, to gather data on residential properties, to store the data in a database and generate reports on properties located within specified regions.

-Assignemnt tasks:

-Part 1.
+# Author: Grigore Oboroceanu
+# Version: 20-08-2016
+#
+Project built in Eclipse using Play framework
+#
+# Login credentials:
+# Administrator: username: admin@witpress.ie/ password: secret
+# Landlord: homer@simpson.com/ password: secret
+# Tenant: bart@simpson.com/ password: secret
+#
+# Application deployed to Heroku:  http://my-rent20073381.herokuapp.com
+#
+This app facilitates administrator login and register landlord and tenant.
+Then landlord can login, add new residences, edit or delete existing residences.
+He may generate report with registered residences for specified region on the map.
+Signed up tenant can login and check his current residence eircode, may end up current residence and choose new residence from available vacant residences.
+He is presented with a map with available residences on it.
+The administrator has options to register tenant/landlord, delete existing tenant/landlord, generate reports and charts on registered residences.
+The deletion/registration of tenants/landlords is dynamically reflected on the residences map.

+# Assignment tasks (part 1):
 Develop MyRentApp, the purpose of which is to allow a user to register, log in and log out, gather data on residential properties, store the data in a database and generate reports. .

 This being a prototype, only a subset of the necessary data to define a property should be gathered: